 Senior Harrison Ott, who led the Hilltoppers to the WIAA Division 1 state title last year, shot a 4-under-par 68 and captured medalist honors at the 27-team Washington County Invite.
 Ott's score was the lowest at this tournament in at least 12 years.
 The Hilltoppers captured the team title shooting an impressive 300 to top runner-up Arrowhead (306) and third-place Wauwatosa East (315).
 See JSOnline for complete story.

-Marquette High offers a variety of sports and performance camps for all boys in Grades 4-9 as well as current student athletes.
+Marquette High offers a variety of sports and performance camps for boys in Grades 4 - 12.
 Programs are taught by MUHS coaches and fitness staff.
-Camps include football, soccer and performance/fitness.
+Camps include football, soccer, basketball, volleyball, hockey and performance/fitness.
 Camp details and registration forms are available on the school website: Sport Camps

 Junior Tom Dineen headed to the WIAA state wrestling tournament in Madison to compete in the 106 pound class.
 He is the son of Marquette High Wrestling Coach Tom Dineen.
 Go to JSONLINE story.